Delaware River, East Branch water or watershed scenery in New York

 Best flows

 Use RiverReports and USGS 01421000 at Fishs Eddy together.
-Stable releases and cool water make the best hatch and nymph windows; sharp rises, very low clear water, or warm lower-river afternoons should tighten the plan.
+Stable releases and cool water make the best hatch and nymph windows.
+Sharp rises, very low clear water, or warm lower-river afternoons should tighten the plan.

-When to skip
+When to leave

 Skip or pivot when releases or storms make wading unsafe, water is too warm for trout handling, public access is uncertain, or current New York trout rules for the exact reach are not confirmed.